N11GA/.github/profile/README.md

 🙋‍♀️ N11GA (Newbie 1 1 Game Author)
 🌈 Currently this organization only accept 2 people since we don't have any plan to widen our reach.
-🍿 We start with GODOT!
+🍿 We start with GODOT!!!

 <!--